chalmers-revere/opendlv/README.md

 Specific coding rules:
 * Use the C++11 standard (we might soon change to C++14).
 * Do _not_ use 'using namespace', the full path should be written for readability.
-* _Avoid_ using raw pointers, instead use smart pointers:
+* _Never_ use raw pointers, instead use smart pointers to delegate resource management:
   - std::shared_ptr<TYPE> whenever an object needs to be shared.
   - std::unique_ptr<TYPE> whenever an object is _not_ shared.
   - std::weak_ptr<TYPE> when an object is optional or when breaking dependencies.